microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Volume options in Command Palette](8-volume-command.png)

-Now that we’ve chosen our container repo, VS Code reloads to build the image and start the container:
+Now that we've chosen our container repo, VS Code reloads to build the image and start the container:

 ![Close-up on starting container notification](10-starting-container.png)